lgmoneda/lgmoneda.github.io/_posts/2020-01-12-one-on-one-guide.md

 What are your expectations?
 What has been blocking you?

-> "But if I only bring problems to my manager, it's going to look like I'm not a problem solver, just a complainer!"
+> But if I only bring problems to my manager, it's going to look like I'm not a problem solver, just a complainer!

 Not at all!
 Your manager knows what is been accomplished - either they are already part of your squad, or they're in constant communication with people who are.
 Not bringing anything going bad is way more suspicious, since we all struggle when we aim for the best and it's natural to have a couple of issues to talk about.